jaccomoc/jactl/docs/pages/command-line-scripts.md

 This means that the `it` variable will iterate over the lines of the input (whether `stdin` or files listed on command line).

-For example, given the files we saw in the previous section called `some_file` and `another_file` we can do this to prepend the length to every line:
+For example, given the files we saw in the previous section called `some_file` and `another_file`, we can do this to prepend the length to every line:
 ```shell
 $ jacsal -p -e 's/^/${it.length()}: /' some_file another_file